William’s a man a few words, but I liked the way he has recorded his journey – an empty table top to this fine, O scale 5×8 track layout:

 I always enjoy seeing things you send in emails to me so I though others might be interested in train videos too.

-A big thanks to Bob and William.
+A big thanks to Bob and to William for sharing his O scale 5×8 track layout.

 I do love reading about how you get round the unique problems, each and every model railroad has.
 It’s all good fun.